obamwonyi/project2_pixel_art_maker/README.md

 * colors can now be updated with out re submission
 * painting over previous colors is now possibl
 * No additional **CSS** was used
+* The document was idented with prettier extension on my vsCode editor.